FtrOnOff/FtrIO.Toaster/README.md

 - Add and delete toggles
 - Implements FtrIO's buffer logic — changes are staged in memory and flushed atomically to `appsettings.json` on the `FlushInterval` defined in your config, exactly as a native FtrIO provider would
 - Multi-environment support — manage any number of environments from a single UI instance
+- **Audit log** — every change is recorded with timestamp, environment, toggle key, old value, new value, and the acting user; viewable in-app via the Audit Log drawer

 ## Getting Started